Lemtrada

 Common and Serious Infusion Reactions

-The most common Lemtrada infusion reactions include fatigue, shortness of breath, dizziness, pain, upset stomach, nausea, congestion, chills, difficulty sleeping, temporary reddening of the skin, hives and itching.
+The most common Lemtrada infusion reactions include fatigue, shortness of breath, dizziness, pain, upset stomach, nausea, congestion of the lungs, chills, difficulty sleeping, temporary reddening of the skin, hives and itching.

 Serious reactions include life-threatening allergic reactions, blood pressure changes, swelling, irregular heartbeat, fever, headache, wheezing, chest pain and rash.